fsant0s/arara/tests/README.md

-# NEURON Project Tests
+# ARARA Project Tests

-This directory contains tests for the NEURON project, organized into different categories to ensure code quality and reliability.
+This directory contains tests for the ARARA project, organized into different categories to ensure code quality and reliability.

 ## Directory Structure